compbiozurich/UZH-BIO392/course-results/2022/Michelle-Gull/2022-09-28/paper_exercise_day_06_notes.md

 <br>

 ### 6. Which percentage of the genome contributes to CNV in inclusive map and stringent map respectively?
-(Properties of the CNV map)

 > 9.5% of the human genome contributes to CNV in the inclusive map (7.5% for losses and 3.9% for gains)